History of AI in the Life Sciences

 The conventional public narrative places the start of AI in biology in late 2020, when AlphaFold 2 produced single-chain protein structure predictions whose accuracy was comparable to experimental measurement on the CASP14 blind benchmark (Jumper et al., 2021).
 That date is right for the moment when biology entered the broad public consciousness as a field where deep learning would matter.
 It is wrong as a start date for the field.

-Biology has been using learning algorithms since the early 1970s.
-The first practical computational tools were dynamic-programming sequence aligners and statistical models for protein families.
-By the late 1990s, hidden Markov models were the standard method for gene prediction and homology search.
-Support vector machines and random forests carried most genomics tasks through the 2000s.
-Deep learning entered biology around 2012, found early traction in regulatory genomics by 2015, and became indispensable in variant calling by 2018.
+Computational biology has used data-derived scoring and statistical learning for decades.
+Early practical tools included dynamic-programming sequence aligners; profile hidden Markov models later became widely used for protein-family modelling, homology search, and gene prediction.
+Support vector machines, random forests, logistic regression, and related methods were widely applied across genomics in the 2000s.
+Deep learning entered biology in the 2010s, found early traction in regulatory genomics, and produced high-profile advances in variant calling before AlphaFold 2.
 AlphaFold 2 was an inflection in which problems deep learning could solve, not in whether it should be used at all.

 Reading the field requires reading this history.
 Three reasons:

-Most capability claims have a prior generation.
-“End-to-end learning for transcription factor binding” is the 2015 framing of a problem that profile HMMs and position weight matrices tried to solve in the 1990s.
-The current generation works better not because the problem is new but because the data and the architecture finally match the problem’s structure.
-Knowing the prior generation’s failure modes is the fastest way to predict where the current generation’s claims will break.
+Many capability claims have a prior generation.
+“End-to-end learning for transcription factor binding” is a newer framing of a problem previously approached with position weight matrices and other statistical models.
+Current systems may gain from scale, representation, and architecture while retaining earlier problems with confounding, measurement, and transfer.
+Knowing the prior generation’s failure modes is a practical way to identify where current claims may break.

 The rest of this chapter walks each era in turn.
 The aim is not a complete bibliography.
 The aim is to give a reader who knows AI but not biology, or biology but not AI, enough context to read a 2026 capability claim against a 2006 one and tell which lessons still apply.